 Manufacturers directly create jobs across a range of skill levels, enabling people, especially women, to move from informal work to formal employment with benefits, such as more security, better pay, social insurance and access to financial services.
 Manufacturing creates opportunity across industry value chains by increasing demand for raw materials, energy, construction, technology, and services from a broad array of supplying industries in the economy.

-The impact of IFC clients in manufacturing in 2015:
+The impact of IFC clients in Manufacturing in 2021:

 A company or entrepreneur seeking to establish a new venture or expand an existing enterprise can approach IFC directly.